-Our main attention is focused on the second column, which shows the results for the new strikers and new demonstrators in comparison with nonprotesters.
-The comparison between the coefficients in column 2 and 3, of new and veteran protesters in comparison with nonprotesters, should also be of interest.
-Only by comparing the characteristics of new protesters with those of nonprotesters can we see what factors are decisive in recruiting activists from the group of nonprotesters.
+Our main attention is focused on the second column, which shows the results for the new strikers and new demonstrators in comparison with non-protesters, but also the comparison between the co-efficients in column 2 and 3, of new and veteran protesters in comparison with non-protesters, should be of interest.
+Only by comparing the characteristics of new protesters with those of non-protesters can we see what factors are decisive in recruiting activists from the group of non-protesters.

-Starting with the effects of ideology, the analysis of strikers shows that both new and veteran strikers involved in the 2010 general strikes are more likely than nonstrikers to be supporters of the left-wing parties.
+Starting with the effects of ideology, the analysis of strikers shows that both new and veteran strikers involved in the 2010 general strikes are drawn from the supporters of the left-wing parties in comparison with non-strikers.
 For the recruitment of new strikers, support for KKE and SYRIZA is thus a significant factor.
-This is something that was missed in our earlier discussion of new and veteran strikers because both groups include a significant number of KKE and SYRIZA supporters, which hides the effect of ideology in the direct comparison of the two groups.
-When contrasted with nonprotesters, however, the multinomial regression clearly shows that electoral support for left-wing parties is a statistically significant predictor of new strike participation.
+This is something that was missed in our earlier discussion of new and old strikers because both groups include significant number of voters of KKE and SYRIZA which hides the effect of ideology in the direct comparison of the two groups.
+When contrasted with non-protesters, however, the multinomial regression clearly shows that electoral support for left-wing parties is a statistically significant predictor of new strike participation.

 For demonstrators, the picture is reversed.
-Ideologically, there is no substantial difference between nondemonstrators and new demonstrators.
+Ideologically, there is no substantial difference between non-demonstrators and new demonstrators.
 Veteran demonstrators show a clear left-wing ideological profile but the effect of voting for left-wing parties is in fact negative for novices, although not statistically significant.
-This is an important result.
-For the recruitment of new demonstrators, left-wing ideology is not a factor.
-This confirms hypothesis 1 for strikers but not for demonstrators.
-In terms of comparing the relative importance of ideology for new strikers and demonstrators, hypothesis 6 is rejected as far as comparisons with non-protesters are concerned.
-Turning to organizational ties, we find that membership in trade unions and being in full-time employment are important predictors of new strike activity.
-Full-time employment is also a predictor for demonstrators.
-The coefficient for trade union membership is positive but not statistically significant.
-Again, these results require us to revise the conclusions drawn on the basis of table 1: new and veteran strikers are indeed not
+This is an important result: for the recruitment of new demonstrators, left-wing ideology is not a factor.
+This confirms Hypothesis H1 for strikers but not for demonstrators.
+In terms of comparing the relative importance of ideology for new strikers and demonstrators, Hypothesis H6 is rejected as far as comparisons with non-protesters are concerned.